 As an intern working with the Royal Thai Navy’s Sea Turtle Conservation Centre in Phang Nga, you’ll gain hands-on experience in marine techniques, and see first-hand the ethical approach needed to work with marine animals.
 Green sea turtles are the main species found in this region, but interns may also contribute towards the care of olive ridley and hawksbill turtles.

-Spend 2–12 weeks adding to turtles’ well-being by maintaining their habitats and providing them with necessary cleaning – under close supervision by experienced staff members.
+Spend between two and 12 weeks adding to turtles’ well-being by maintaining their habitats and providing them with necessary cleaning – under close supervision by experienced staff members.
 Or get involved in a coastal conservation internship that brings together land and sea conservation activities.
-On the Thailand Coastal Conservation internship you’ll spend 24 weeks contributing towards sea turtle, tropical bird, and butterfly surveys that will take you to a whole range of Thailand’s different terrains – from mountain covered jungles to kilometres of white-sand coastline.
+On the Thailand Coastal Conservation internship you’ll spend 24 weeks contributing towards sea turtle, tropical bird and butterfly surveys that will take you to a whole range of Thailand’s different terrains – from mountain covered jungles to kilometres of white-sand coastline.

 How about making it your business to get a daily close up of the Andaman Sea ecosystem by diving into it?
 Switch your sandals and shorts for flippers and diving gear, and work towards your Professional Association of Diving Instructors (PADI) Divemaster qualification while getting to grips with ocean surveying skills in Phang Nga.